 * Yen hits 33-month lows against dollar on BOJ report

-* World shares up 0.5 pct on signs of easier monetary policies
+* World shares up 0.5 pct on signs of easier monetary

 * Euro, Italian assets rise ahead of election outcome